mcgivrer/karma/README.md

 ## Run

-To execute the build project, just run it with :
+To execute the build project, run it with :

 ```bash
 ./build.sh r